cs3b/ai-ruby-agent-sdk/docs-dev/guides/project-management.md

     *   Refactor the code for clarity and efficiency while keeping tests green.
 3.  **Documentation & Committing**: Document design decisions within the code or task file.
 Commit changes frequently using atomic, well-formatted commit messages.
 4.  **Review & Reflection**: Use `self-reflect` or manual review to assess the implemented solution, update documentation, and capture learnings.
+*Note:* During AI-assisted implementation, code changes proposed by the AI agent may be presented in a structured XML format.
+Refer to the [Structured Code Edits Guide](structured-code-edits.md) for details on this format.

 ## Additional Resources